 Frequently Asked Questions

-Slice leftover Instant Pot Corned Beef and store in an airtight container in the refrigerator for up to three days.
-Reheat gently in a microwave or on the stovetop with a splash of water or broth to keep the meat moist.
+Store leftovers in an airtight container in the refrigerator for up to 4 days.
+Reheat gently on the stove with a splash of broth to restore moisture and prevent the meat from drying out.

 Ingredients